cyberus-technology/hedron/doc/kernel-interface.md

-# NOVA: System Call Interface
+# Hedron: System Call Interface

 **This document is currently work-in-progress.
 Information in this document should be correct, but the document itself is incomplete.**

-This document describes the system call interface for the NOVA microhypervisor.
+This document describes the system call interface for the Hedron microhypervisor.

 # Data Structures